The Face of Fu Manchu: Plot

+Disguised, Lin Tang infiltrates the museum and plants a listening device.
+Their henchmen enter through the sewers and are killed by Nayland Smith and his allies, who discover that Gaskel has emptied the vault.
+Lin Tan hears all.
+She and her father escape, emerging in Gaskel's study where Fu Manchu hypnotizes Professor Gaskel.
+In Fu Manchu's underground lair, Professor Gaskel and Professor Muller translate the Younghusband papers on stabilising the poisonous essence at room temperature.

-Professor Gaskel is in his study when Lin Tang and Fu Manchu emerge.
-Fu Manchu hypnotizes Professor Gaskel to be under his control.
-They go to Fu Manchu's underground lair, where Professor Gaskel works translating the Younghusband papers on stabilising at room temperature the poisonous essence of the Blackhill poppy with Professor Muller.
-As they work, Fu Manchu is informed that the Essex village of Fleetwick is currently under freezing temperatures, so the poppy seed's poisonous properties will persist if used there.
-He makes an announcement on the radio to let the entire country know of his return, and to obey him.
-As a show of his power, he announces that he will target Fleetwick.
-Nayland Smith has British Army soldiers sent there to protect Fleetwick.
-Fu Manchu has a plane fly over the village, with the Blackhill poppy poison being sprayed onto the almost 3000 civilians and soldiers below, killing them within seconds.
-By this point, Professor Gaskel, his usefulness now over, has also been hypnotized into committing suicide.
+Fu Manchu learns that the Essex village of Fleetwick is under freezing temperatures: The seeds' poisonous properties will persist if used there.
+A radio broadcast to the entire country announces his return, and demands obedience.
+He kills everyone in Fleetwick, including the soldiers Nayland Smith sent there to protect it, by spraying the poison from a plane onto 3000 people.

+Professor Gaskel, his usefulness now over, has been hypnotized into committing suicide.

-Nayland Smith and his associates use some maps and detective work to deduce the entrances and location of Fu Manchu's hideout.
-With the intent of flooding the hideout, they break in through the hidden entrance in Hanuman's warehouse.
+Nayland Smith and his associates determine the location of Fu Manchu's hideout.
+They plan to flood it by breaking in through the hidden entrance in Hanuman's warehouse.
 They confront Fu Manchu and his minions, and a brawl ensues.
-After the lights go out, Fu Manchu and his minions escape to a Tibetan monastery with Professor Muller while the River Thames hideout is flooded.
-Nayland Smith and his team leave the underground hideout via an exit that leads to a graveyard.
+After the lights go out, Fu Manchu and his followers escape to a Tibetan monastery with Professor Muller while the River Thames hideout is flooded.
+Nayland Smith and his team escape the underground hideout via an exit that leads to a graveyard.

-Deducing that Blackhill poppy seeds only grow in Tibet, Nayland Smith and company go to there and find Fu Manchu.
-He is at a Tibetan monastery receiving Blackhill poppy seeds from the Grand Lama.
-Nayland Smith and company find Professor Muller, who informs them that Fu Manchu already has all the knowledge and poppy seeds he needs to bring the world to its knees.
-Nayland Smith reassures Professor Muller by revealing that he has a detonator hidden underneath the poppy seeds in one of Fu Manchu's boxes, and it is rigged to explode.
-Nayland Smith, Professor Muller, and their allies leave the monastery, much to Fu Manchu's frustration.
-Fu Manchu ponders why Nayland Smith did not take the poppy seeds.
-A few seconds later, Smith's detonator blows up and the monastery grounds burst in an enormous ball of flame.
+Nayland Smith and company go to Tibet and find Fu Manchu at a Tibetan monastery receiving Blackhill poppy seeds from the Grand Lama.
+Professor Muller informs them that Fu Manchu already has all the knowledge and poppy seeds he needs to bring the world to its knees.
+Nayland Smith reassures Professor Muller by revealing that he has a detonator hidden underneath the poppy seeds in one of Fu Manchu's boxes.
+Nayland Smith, Professor Muller, and their allies leave the monastery.
+A frustrated Fu Manchu ponders why Nayland Smith did not take the poppy seeds with him.
+A few seconds later, Smith's detonator goes off and the monastery grounds burst into an enormous ball of flame.

 Nayland Smith is riding horseback with his allies and sees the explosion from afar.
-The film ends with a medium closeup of Fu Manchu fading in over the explosion, and his voice uttering, "The world shall hear from me again... the world shall hear from me again".
+The film ends with a medium closeup of Fu Manchu fading in over the explosion, and his voice saying, "The world shall hear from me again... the world shall hear from me again".